European Foulbrood Control Plan: 2020

 - Understanding of the scheme requirements: reporting and bio-security.

 Certification will be valid for a period of 3 years after which revalidation is required.

 Businesses must ensure that they have a sufficient number of accredited beekeepers proportional to the size of their operations at all times.
 The Lead Bee Inspector () may require large businesses to have a proportional number of accredited staff prior to being accepted into the plan.

 will hold a list of accredited beekeepers and their renewal date.
 This information will solely be held for as long as businesses wish to be part of the scheme.

 Participating businesses wishing to sign to the plan must notify the of movement of hives or apiaries within their businesses, health inspections and actions taken on positive colonies.

 Notifications must be made to the Bees Mailbox and not to individuals within the Bee Health Team.
 Bees_mailbox@gov.scot

 Signing the plan, agreement of operation within traditional areas within the infected zone and agreement on location of quarantine apiaries.

 Signing the plan immediately signifies agreement to restrict operations within the traditional areas used by each business.

-Quarantine apiaries must be agreed with LBI to ensure sufficient distance from any other known beekeepers or external apiaries.
+Quarantine apiaries must be agreed with to ensure sufficient distance from any other known beekeepers or external apiaries.